+|July 2016||FGV published an action plan on re-certification of its mills, following the WSJ complaint and ASI audit verification findings.
 We reviewed the trade relations with FGV and its action plan.

 We decided to resume trade relations with FGV after determining their commitment towards publishing an action plan.

 |August 2016||We had a meeting with FGV’s management on sustainability options and requested to visit its mill.

 We engaged with Greenpeace via email and informed that we have applied a controlled purchase condition from October 2015 – May 2016 and started the purchase from May 2016 – November 2016.

 |January 2017||FGV further reported progress on its sustainability initiatives.|